This comprehensive care guide will show you how to look after a Galah in 3 easy steps

 A thick gauge wire cage with dimensions of at least 40”(W) x 30”(D) x 65”(H) will give your Galah enough room to spread out and exercise without risk of injury from hitting the wire sides.
 Open top cages with perching areas are ideal for hand raised birds as they provide more freedom and interaction with their family.

 At night the cage should be covered with a sheet or cage cover to prevent drafts and reduce visual stress.

 Seed lacks important vitamins and minerals so their daily diet should be supplemented with small portions of fresh fruit and vegetables such as apple, carrot, beans, peas, corn, broccoli and spinach.
-Never feed your Red Tailed Black Cockatoo lettuce or avocado, and always remove the seeds from apples.
+Never feed your Galah lettuce or avocado, and always remove the seeds from apples.
 Fruit and vegetables should not be left for prolonged periods of time as they will easily spoil and this can lead to illness from the bacteria and yeasts that grow on spoilt produce.